GPUOpen-Tools/radeon_memory_visualizer/README.md

    * Start your application.
 The Radeon Developer Panel will switch to the "APPLICATIONS" tab.
 The overlay window in the top left of the application being traced will show if RMV tracing is enabled.
 If not, make sure the app is running in Vulkan® or DirectX®12 mode.
    * When tracing is complete, click on the 'Memory Trace' tab and click "Dump Trace" or close your application (in this case, the trace will be dumped automatically).
 4. For further detailed instructions, please see the documentation provided in the Help.
 Help can be found in the following locations:
-   * Help web pages exist in the "docs" sub directory
+   * Help web pages exist in the "help" sub directory
    * Help web pages can be accessed from the **Help** button (?) in the Developer Panel
    * Help web pages can be accessed from the Welcome screen in the Radeon Memory Visualizer, or from the **Help** menu
    * The documentation is hosted publicly at: